 Search marketing is a form of internet marketing that promotes websites by increasing their visibility in search engine result pages (SERPS).
 There are different types of methods used in search engine marketing and some are explained below:

 SEO or Search Engine Optimisation is the process of improving the volume and quality of traffic to a website via a search engine via “natural” or “organic” search results for targeted keywords.
 When successful SEO provides a much higher return on investment than any other Internet Marketing campaign.
 SEO involves designing or adjusting parts of a website to rank highly.
-This could include changes to the HTML code, changes to the Meta tags, changes to the text to include keywords and link building.
-The only trouble with Search Engine Optimisation is that there are only 10 positions on the front page of the search engine results and competition can be strong with no guarantees of a high placement.
+This could include changes to the HTML code, changes to the Meta tags, changes to the text to include keywords, and link building.
+The only trouble with Search Engine Optimisation is that there are only 10 positions on the front page of the search engine results and competition can be strong with no guarantees of high placement.

 PPC or Pay Per Click Advertising is where you pay to have your website link in the “Sponsored link” or “sponsored ads” which appear above “natural” or “organic” results on the engine results pages, or anywhere a webmaster/blogger chooses on a content page.
 The text link can say whatever you wish to entice searchers to click on your advert.
 Like the name suggests you pay per click on your advert.
 You bid on keywords that you think your target market will use when looking for your product or service.
 Minimum prices per click, which are often referred to as Costs Per Click (CPC), vary depending on the search engine, with some as low as $0.01.
-However very popular search terms will cost a lot more.
+However, very popular search terms will cost a lot more.

-Affiliate Marketing is a web-based marking practice where one business rewards one or more affiliates’ for each visitor or customer brought about the affiliates marketing efforts.
+Affiliate Marketing is a web-based marking practice where one business rewards one or more affiliates for each visitor or customer brought about the affiliate’s marketing efforts.
 In simple terms this means one site driving traffic to another.

 The above are just a few but there are many more.
 Out of the types above SEO gives the biggest return on investment but can also cost the most.
 Most people using search engines click on the “natural” results rather than the sponsored ads.
 Even if you chose to use other forms you should ensure your site is search engine friendly which would mean enlisting the help of an SEO professional.
-Most SEO companies offer site optimisation as well as monthly campaigns.
-Monthly campaigns are desirable because to get on the front page of the search engine results you site needs to be as good and optimised as the ones already there.
+Most SEO companies offer site optimization as well as monthly campaigns.
+Monthly campaigns are desirable because to get on the front page of the search engine results your site needs to be as good and optimised as the ones already there.
 If these sites are paying for monthly SEO campaigns the only way to join them is to find an SEO Specialist yourself.